ddttom/doc2web/README.md

 If you encounter missing content, empty sections, or corrupted HTML output:

 1. Check the console for serialization metrics and error messages
-2. Ensure you're using v1.2.0 or later, which includes comprehensive DOM serialization verification
+2. Ensure you're using v1.2.1 or later, which includes fixes for content preservation during DOM manipulation
 3. For complex documents with extensive DOM manipulation, consider enabling detailed logging
-4. If issues persist with specific documents, try processing them individually with enhanced error reporting
+4. If issues persist with specific documents, try processing them with the debug script

+### Content Loss Issues

+If you notice content missing from the generated HTML:

+1. Update to v1.2.1 which fixes content loss during DOM manipulation
+2. Check the error logs for specific issues
+3. Use the debug script to identify exactly where content is being lost
+4. Verify that the original DOCX file is not corrupted

+### Accessibility Processing Errors

+If accessibility features aren't working correctly:

+1. Update to v1.2.1 which fixes issues in the accessibility processor
+2. Check that the enhanceAccessibility option is enabled
+3. Use the debug script to test the accessibility processor independently

 ### General Issues